Mental Health Warrior Rock Song: Winnie the Pooh’s Band and the Power of a Self-Help Approach

 They Know My Story

 Now, the gang knows me pretty well.
-They know that for 20 years, I fought through Bipolar Disorder, Alcoholism, Anxiety Disorders, and PTSD.
-They know I hit rock bottom, and at one point, I felt so powerless I tried to end my life.
+They know that for 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+This struggle left me feeling so powerless, that I tried to end my life.
+But in that dark time, I discovered something life-changing: mental health is the key to overcoming any challenge!

 The Hundred Acre Wood Goes Warrior

 Each of them had their own journey.
-Pooh struggles with emotional eating and existential snack-based crises.
-Piglet battles anxiety like a champ, shaking but still showing up.
-Tigger—our bounciest friend—is Bipolar.
+Pooh struggles with emotional eating and existential, snack-based crises.
+Piglet battles anxiety like a champ — shaking, but still showing up.
+Tigger — our bounciest friend — is Bipolar.
 He rides high on his highs, then crashes into his lows, but never gives up.
-Rabbit deals with control issues and borderline burnout.
-Eeyore?
+Rabbit wrestles with control issues and teeters on the edge of burnout.
+And Eeyore?
 Chronic depression, obviously.

 But here’s the thing: they’re all Mental Health Warriors.